-PERT (Program Evaluation Review Technique) is an estimation technique which was first developed and applied by United States Defence establishment for their Ballistic Missile development program.
+PERT (Program Evaluation Review Technique) is an estimation technique that was first developed and applied by the United States Defence establishment for their Ballistic Missile development program.
 It was one of their most ambitious programs.
-Completion of this in time, ahead of the other nations was critical for them.
-Such missile development program was filled with huge amount of uncertainty, as it required large number supplier agencies working on new technology development.
-This method of estimation which helped them build-in all the uncertainties in their estimates and helped them to complete this program ahead of their expected schedule.
+Completion of this in time ahead of the other nations was critical for them.
+Such a missile development program was filled with a huge amount of uncertainty, as it required a large number of supplier agencies working on new technology development.
+This method of estimation helped them build in all the uncertainties in their estimates and helped them to complete this program ahead of their expected schedule.

-PERT uses a three point estimation approach for a task.
-Any task filled with uncertainties can have a wide range of estimate in which the task actually will get completed.
-Uncertainties include both favourable conditions (opportunities) as well as unfavourable conditions (threats).
+PERT uses a three-point estimation approach for a task.
+Any task filled with uncertainties can have a wide range of estimates in which the task actually will get completed.
+Uncertainties include both favorable conditions (opportunities) as well as unfavorable conditions (threats).

 PERT includes statistical analysis.

-The 3 points of estimates are as below:
+The 3 points of the estimate are as below:

-For example, if we think about a task which involves travelling in a crowded city from a specific location in the city to the airport.
-Actual time taken will depend upon the traffic condition on the road.
+For example, if we think about a task that involves traveling in a crowded city from a specific location in the city to the airport.
+The actual time taken will depend upon the traffic condition on the road.

 PERT estimation technique will be a practical approach for estimating when the tasks on hand are filled with uncertainties, where the tasks may take up different estimates depending upon certain conditions.
-Actual estimate is dependent on certain variables.
-PERT allows preparing a more practical estimate by factoring the 3 point estimates into one as explained above.
+Project management professional certification is a perfect way to learn this technique while preparing.
+The actual estimate is dependent on certain variables.
+PERT allows the preparation of a more practical estimate by factoring the 3-point estimates into one as explained above.

 Your email address will not be published.
 Required fields are marked *

 Very much appreciated.
 Thank you for this excellent article.
 Keep posting!